preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/apps/index.rst

 The following permissions are required to be able to attach a site:

-For an Omnia Teamwork app: App Administrator permissions For a Sharepint site: Site Collection Administrator permissions
++ For an Omnia Teamwork app: App Administrator permissions.
++ For a Sharepoint site: Site Collection Administrator permissions.

 Do the following to attach a site: